Disappearance of Ann Marie Burr: Aftermath

 In July 1963, nearly two years after Burr's disappearance, her parents adopted an infant girl named Laura.
-Burr's family held a memorial service for her in 1999.
+Ann Marie Burr's family held a memorial service for her in 1999, 38 years after her disappearance.
 Donald Burr died in 2003 at age 77.
 Beverly Burr died of congestive heart failure on September 13, 2008, at her residence in Tacoma.